 About the Clinic

-The Children's Orthotics Clinic provides treatment for children with a variety of conditions involving the muscles, bones and joints.
+The Children's Orthotics Clinic at SickKids provides treatment for children with a variety of conditions involving the muscles, bones and joints.
 Custom orthoses, or braces, are designed at the clinic to aid in the correction or improved function of the affected areas.

 The highly skilled team of orthotists and orthotic technicians journey with a patient through their rehabilitative process, using sound treatment principles while providing patient-centred care.
 From your first visit to the professional fitting of the orthosis, our team of orthotists and technicians will provide an individualized treatment plan to achieve the best possible outcomes for your child.

 Treatment is offered for children with a variety of orthopaedic conditions including clubfoot, scoliosis, positional plagiocephaly (“baby flat-head”) and craniosynostosis.